 It is important to understand that this does not mean our church will be closing.
 “Church” will continue in different ways.

-We will be live-streaming and recording Sunday worship (see the links on the Home page and in the calendar) thus making worship services available to both visitors and the congregation.
+We will be live-streaming and recording Sunday worship (see the links on the Home page) thus making worship services available to both visitors and the congregation.

 Those who do not use computers or mobile telephones will receive bulletins and copies of the weekly Sunday service via the postal services.

-Bible study groups will be meeting via Zoom at the usual times (see the links in the calendar on the home page.)
+Bible study groups will be meeting via Zoom at the usual times (see the calendar and use the link on the home page.)

 Keeping in touch and supporting one another will no longer be able to happen through face-to-face contact.
 The pastors at SBC have developed a care plan for using phones and social media to keep people connected and to offer practical support and help.
 We also encourage members to keep in telephonic contact with others, especially with those who are most at risk.